xieyuheng/inner/misc/quotes.md

   - TechLead
   - "Will Deno replace Node.js: Which programming language is better?"

+- Syntax without representation is tyranny.
+  - Sussman's mantra

+- One of the things that's been an observation over a long time, is that it's often more to your advantage to be like the person next to you than it's to have a better tool.
+  - Sussman

 ## Design

 - The goal of design is for you to understand the choices you are making.